1.1 Who should read this practice note?

 Clients should also be informed if they are not entitled to the protections offered by the SRA compensation fund, for instance where non-legal services provided by the firm are unregulated by the SRA (IB 1.11).

 This section provides advice on the presentation of a client care letter and terms of business and the additional information you may wish to provide in these documents.
 This advice is based on what the Law Society considers to be good practice.

-The SRA Code no longer requires you to provide large amounts of information to clients in writing.
-However, it you must inform clients of certain matters and continue to update clients.
+The SRA Code does not require you to provide large amounts of information to clients in writing.
+However, you must inform clients of certain matters and continue to update clients.
 Good communication is needed to meet these outcomes.
-The advice below provides examples of what the Law Society considers is good practice when communicating in writing.
+The advice below provides examples of what the Law Society considers to be good practice when communicating in writing.